- PLS QuickStart Guide

 Units are housed in Classes in ManageBac and are shared between all classes of the same grade level and subject.
 You can create or edit Units in classes if you are assigned as teacher to the class or have administrator access in ManageBac.
 Please see Creating DP Unit Plans for further details.

-Import Pamoja Lesson Suite content to your classes
+Import Pamoja Lesson Suite to Classes

 - You must have a current class with the correct subject and levels created.